-At every time step, TinyRAM fetches and executes the pc-th instruction of $\mathbf{P}$ .
-The only input to $\mathbf{P}$ is via the two input tapes, and the only output is via an answer instruction (which also terminates execution) that has a single argument A, representing the return value.
+Harvard architecture TinyRAM (hvTinyRAM).
+In hvTinyRAM, following the Harvard architecture paradigm, a program $\mathbf{P}$ is stored in a separate, read-only, address space (i.e., different from the read-write data address space) simply as a sequence of instructions.
+In such a case, the initial state of the machine is as follows: the contents of pc, all general-purpose registers, flag, and memory are all 0; the content of one tape defines the primary input and that of the other tape defines the auxiliary input.
+Then, at every time step, the machine fetches and executes the pc-th instruction of $\mathbf{P}$ ; every instruction increments pc by 1 (unless it explicitly modifies pc).
+The machine's only input is via the two input tapes, and its only output is via an answer instruction (which also terminates execution) that has a single argument A, representing the return value.
 The return value A = 0 by default means "accept".
 (If pc is not an integer in $\{0, \ldots, L-1\}$ , where L is the number of instructions in $\mathbf{P}$ , then the instruction answer 1 is fetched as default.)